awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 1. Choose **Start session**\.

-1. In the **Target instances** list, choose the radio button to the left of the instance you want to connect to\.
+1. For **Target instances**, choose the option button to the left of the instance you want to connect to\.

    If an instance you want to connect to is not in the list, or is listed but an error message reports, "The instance you selected is not configured to use Session Manager," see [Instance Not Available or Not Configured for Session Manager](session-manager-troubleshooting.md#session-manager-troubleshooting-instances) for troubleshooting steps\.